-The Columbia Mission Air Interchange and The North Face Arrowood Triclimate are close competitors in the midst of jackets that are quite different from these two.
-All the other jackets we tested are warmer, and these two are only for winter in the warmest of winter climates.
+The Columbia Mission Air Interchange and The North Face Arrowood Triclimate are close competitors in the midst of jackets that are quite different.
+All the other jackets we tested are warmer.
+These two are only for winter in the warmest of climates.
 They differ in just a few small ways.
 The Columbia is less expensive and has a smooth sleeve lining that significantly aids in comfort.
-For these discerning reasons and the fact that it is truly unique from the remainder, we granted the Mission Air Interchange 3-in-1 our Top Pick award.
+For these discerning reasons and the fact that it is truly unique from the remainder, we liked the Mission Air Interchange 3-in-1 better.

 Columbia Mission Air Interchange Review